What is 52 Scenes in 52 Weeks?

 What happens if I go on vacation or if something out of the ordinary happens?

 Please contact Mia before the deadline.
 You can post a week in advance if you know you will be away.
 This is restricted to four deadlines for the whole year and only applicable if Mia has been contacted.
 Mail her at mia@12shortstories.com.
 Please note you can only post in advance if Mia has approved it.
-You cannot post after the deadline.
+You can only post after the deadline if you are using one of four reprieves and you have discussed it with Mia.

 I missed the start.
 Do I have to wait a whole year?

-Deadlines For Writers is the home of several writing challenges.
-We help writers beat procrastination by providing prompts, deadlines and a place to post their work.
-We give and receive kind, but constructive feedback.
+Deadlines for Writers is the home of several writing challenges.
+We help writers beat procrastination by providing prompts, deadlines and a safe place to post their work.
+Writers give kind, but constructive feedback by reading four scenes per week.

 Can anyone join?